HOUSE RULES printer-friendly version | print all rules

 f.
 Banks and Financial Intermediaries, 45 Members.
 All matters directly and principally relating to banking and currency, government-owned or controlled banks and financial institutions, non-government banks and financial institutions, insurance, securities and securities exchange.

 g.
 Basic Education and Culture, 65 Members.
-All matters directly and principally relating to pre-school, elementary and secondary education, science high schools except the Philippine Science High School System, teachers and students' welfare, alternative learning systems and community adult education, the national language, libraries and museums, and the preservation and enrichment of Filipino arts and culture.
+All matters directly and principally relating to pre-school, kindergarten, primary and secondary education, science high schools except the Philippine Science High School System, teachers and students’ welfare, alternative learning systems, special education and community adult education, the national language, libraries and museums, and the preservation and enrichment of Filipino arts and culture.

 h.
 Civil Service and Professional Regulation, 35 Members.
 All matters directly and principally relating to the organization, operation, management, rules and regulations of the civil service; the status, welfare and benefits of government officers and employees; and the regulation of admission to and the practice of professions.